Difference Between Tax Credit vs Tax Deduction

-Each country has pre-defined guidelines for tax credit and a basket of a predefined basket of tax credit items.
+Each country has pre-defined guidelines for tax credit and a basket of predefined basket of tax credit items.

-Tax Credit vs Tax Deduction Infographics
+Head to Head Comparison Tax Credit vs Tax Deduction (Infographics)

-Tax Credit vs Tax Deductions – Exceptions
+Key Differences Between Tax Credit vs Tax Deductions

 Even though you can save tax by using Tax Credit vs Tax Deduction facilities provided by the government, there can be a break in tax savings as almost every item has a maximum limit on tax saving.
-However, by studying exceptions, you can claim tax credits & tax deduction.
+However, by studying exceptions, you can claim tax credits & tax deductions.
 This is the point where tax planning becomes somewhat complicated.